Aug 16, 2023 | Native Hope

 Protecting Native American women and children from sex trafficking

 South Dakota is also home to 9 Native American reservations and designated tribal land areas...more than any other state.
 Native women and children are at higher risk for trafficking than any other racial group.
-According to the U.S. Attorney’s office, over 40% of those trafficked in the state have been Native women.
-What's even more startling is that only 13% of South Dakota's residents are Native.
+According to the U.S. Attorney’s Office, more than 40% of those trafficked in the state have been Native women.
+What's even more startling is that only 8% of South Dakota's residents are Native.

 These women and children will often spend a lifetime trying to heal from this horrific abuse.
 Native Hope spoke with a sex trafficking victim who was able to find her way out.
 She acknowledged the devastating effects of her past by saying, “I wonder just how aware the people who commit these crimes are of the damage made.”